FAMILIAR-project/x264-inputsensitivity/README.md

 `x264-analysis-final.ipynb` is the main Python notebook.

 There is one important parameter, specified as a global variable: `predDimension`.
-It can equal to `size` or `elapsedtime`, since we're conduction the study for the two performance properties (encoding time and size of the output videos).
+Its value can equal to `size` or `elapsedtime`, since we're conducting the study for two performance properties of x264 (encoding time and size of the output videos).

 Call `jupyter-notebook` and an execution of this notebook should work.
 It should compute many things, save some figures in PDF or PNG, etc.